Hitachi-CTI-Call-For-Code-COVID-19-Team/COVSAFE/README.md

 ### What is the problem?

 In this COVID-19 crisis, many businesses lost both their employees and customers since both would be exposed to coronavirus infection risk.
 To brink them back to companies, stores have been doing for disinfection and sanitization, like keeping social distance and putting alcohol hand sanitizers.
-However, it's insufficient because INVISIBLE infection risk causes people to feel afraid.
+However, it's insufficient because INVISIBLE infection risk makes people afraid.
 Both employees and customers want technology to reduce their anxiety.

 ### How can technology help?